-Palamedes, as this goes on, grows increasingly frustrated that he has been set up to forever be the foil, the opponent, never the victor.
+Palamedes, as “The Book of Sir Tristram” goes on, grows increasingly frustrated that he has been set up to forever be the foil, the opponent, never the victor.
 He rescues maidens, is generous and virtuous–nothing changes.
 He goes out as a side quest and conquers a kingdom, becomes the savior of a people–comes back to Britain, no dice.
 Though the words Malory puts in his mouth are self-reproofs, asking why he can never fully be worthy, you can just see him staring up from the page at Malory, like Bugs Bunny staring from the animation cel at Elmer Fudd, knowing he is at the artists’ mercy, but basically demanding to know “What gives?
 What did I ever do to you?
 What sort of thrill do you get out of torturing me like this?
 Doesn’t it ever get boring for you?
 Maybe let me get one win, just for variety?”
 It’s part of what makes Palamedes a more interesting character than most of the other knights.

 But again, these stories are being told to flatter the home readers, just as the Welsh writers built Gawain up and the French writers took him down.
-One thing all of these white medieval writers have in common is a shared understanding: European knights never be beaten by a Saracen.
+One thing all of these white medieval writers have in common is a shared understanding: European knights can never be beaten by a Saracen.
 It’s simply not done.

 The Palamedes of our telling is no fool.
 He is a man of color navigating a white space, medieval Europe and Britain, and he understands the implicit constraints, the risk to his welcome (if not his well-being) if shows up the home team.
 European writers, and the Arthurian court, will of course assume that Palamedes is as caught up in their petty one-upmanship as everyone else, but Gawain has, with Gareth’s help, started paying attention to these hidden dynamics, and quietly and tactfully asks Palamedes if indeed he is choosing not to give these meaningless battles the full force of his abilities.
 Palamedes acknowledges that Gawain suspects rightly, and that the Saracen knows he has to keep a rein on his words and actions when operating in this space as an outsider.
 (Shakespeare’s Othello, of course, will famously forget that he is an outsider and subject to jealousy, and Iago will teach him the cost of such insufferable presumption the hard way.)

 A man of color who cannot be trusted because of his yearning for a white woman is the sort of stereotype that, in our experience, seems to come more often than not from fearful white imaginations, as an excuse for stigmatization and violence against the perpetual exotic outsider.
-In our story, Palamedes exposes his supposed infatuation with Isolde as the idle rumor that it is.
+In our song, Palamedes exposes his supposed infatuation with Isolde as the idle rumor that it is.

 A cultured, educated man of stature in his home country, Palamedes understands the European world he is navigating.
-If he is going to give his heart to someone, it will be someone, like himself, who is overlooked and underestimated, someone who recognizes and appreciates someone’s full value.
+If he is going to give his heart to someone, it will be someone, like himself, who is overlooked and underestimated, someone who recognizes and appreciates another person’s full value.
 Someone like Brangwin, an honest, virtuous, hard-working and loyal woman.

-Palamedes hears the refrain of “when are you going to accept Christianity?” everywhere that he goes.
+Malory’s Palamedes hears the refrain of “when are you going to accept Christianity?” everywhere that he goes.
 His answer, that he cannot wait to do it but has set himself a set of tasks he wishes to complete first, is, once again, a story the powerful in-group likes to tell itself: that non-believers will eagerly assimilate to the dominant and obviously superior culture.
 Indeed, was what Malory’s audience, and especially the Church, wanted to see, so he, like the writers before and after him, obliged.